Square Footage Measure Inc. Find the size of your house

-How to Stair Cases contribute to square footage in North Texas?
+How to Stair Cases contribute to square footage in North Texas and Las Vegas?

-We do not count any staircases as gross living area when measuring the second level.
+We do not count the entire staircase as gross living area when measuring the second level.
 I do count the area calculated by measuring the entire perimeter of the first level minus the garage only as gross living area.
-Therefore, all staircases and the area/space underneath them count as gross living area for the first level only, and each staircase itself is omitted on the second level fully.
-The state of Texas does not recognize any specific measuring standard for appraisers.
+Therefore, all staircases and the area/space underneath them count as gross living area for the first level only, and each staircase itself is partially omitted on the second level in areas where the ceiling height below the staircase in under approximately 6'.
+The state of Texas or Nevada does not recognize any specific measuring standard for appraisers.
 Basically each appraisal firm measures to the standard which they deem fit.

 I measure the houses utilizing the same method always, and the question of handling staircases, fireplaces, and other property features often comes up.
 Another appraiser very well may measure using a slightly different method.
 The square footage of a dwelling is always calculated using the exterior measurements of the construction material irregardless of the methodology employed.
 My firm uses the same method as my sponsoring appraisal firm, which is the requirement the State prescribes.
 At each firm, appraisers adhere to the same standards which are standards commonly employed in the appraisal practice in this area.
 Our appraisal firm counts all fireplaces as square footage, and we count the area beneath the staircase at the same time, as square footage in the first level.
 As a result of including the square footage of the entire staircase in the first level, we omit this portion of gross living area on the second levels of dwellings.
 We begin second level square footage at the point where the staircase enters its' landing, thus a similar ceiling height is expected below on the first level of the dwelling.
 Hope this answers the 'Realtor" question of how to handle staircases, and we hope this provides some clarity for you folks' sellers/buyers.